-205 where I and $I_0$ are the light intensity transmitted through an aerosol loaded and an original area of the filter tape, respectively.
-A list of symbols and acronyms is provided in Table 1.
-The instrument is programmed to calculate the equivalent black carbon (BCe) mass concentration by assuming that a change in attenuation ( $\Delta$ ATN) is caused by an increase in the BC mass deposited on the filter substrate during an interval $\Delta t$ (min), as follows:
+The Aethalometer continuously measures light attenuation on an aerosol-laden filter.
+The attenuation is defined, according to the Lambert-Beer law, as where I and $I_0$ are the light intensity transmitted through an aerosol loaded and an original area of the filter tape, respectively.
+A list of symbols and abbreviations is provided in Table 1.
+The instrument is programmed to calculate the BCe mass concentration by assuming that a change in attenuation ( $\Delta$ ATN) is caused by an increase in the BC mass deposited on the filter substrate during an interval $\Delta t$ (min), as follows: